330 β 1453 CE

 The Purple Queen's Revenge

 The marble halls of the Great Palace echoed with urgent footsteps as messengers rushed through its gilded corridors.
-Empress Theodora II, last of the great M...
+Empress Theodora, last of the great Mace...